ska-telescope/ska-oso-pht-ui/docs/src/SciencePage.rst

 - 'Choose' button: Allows for the selection of a PDF file from the local device.
 - 'Clear' button: Visible once a file has been chosen, when clicked clears the selection
 - 'Upload' button: Visible once a file has been chosen, when clicked the file is uploaded to the proposal and stored
-- 'Download' button: A file that has been uploaded is able to also be downloaded if this is clicked
+- 'Download' button: Visible when a pdf has been uploaded.
+This button allows yu to download the uploaded file if desired.
 - 'Preview' button: A file that has been uploaded is able to be previewed in a pop-up window when this is clicked.
-- 'Delete' button: A file that has been uploaded is able to also be deleted if this is clicked
+- 'Delete' button: A file that has been uploaded can bee deleted using this button.

 Key Information and Actions